delta-io/delta/docs/source/delta-batch.md

 ALTER TABLE table_name ADD COLUMNS (col_name data_type [COMMENT col_comment] [FIRST|AFTER colA_name], ...)
 ```

-By default, nullability is `true`.
+By design, nullability is always `true` and cannot be explicitly changed.

 To add a column to a nested field, use: